 Grant date.
-The Compensation Committee made the annual grant of stock options and restricted stock unit awards for fiscal 2014 on December 19, 2013.
-The Compensation Committee approved awards under the annual performance-based bonus program on December 2, 2014.
+The Compensation Committee made the annual grant of stock options and restricted stock unit awards for fiscal 2015 on December 18, 2014, and made an additional award to Mr. Staggs upon his appointment as Chief Operating Officer on February 5, 2015.
+The Compensation Committee approved awards under the annual performance-based bonus program on December 1, 2015.

 Estimated Possible Payouts Under Non-equity Incentive Plan Awards.
 As described in the Compensation Discussion and Analysis, the Compensation Committee sets the target bonus opportunity for the named executive officers at the beginning of the fiscal year under the Company's annual performance-based bonus program and the Amended and Restated 2002 Executive Performance Plan, and the actual bonuses for the named executive officers may, except in special circumstances such as unusual challenges or extraordinary successes, range from 35% to 200% of the target level based on the Compensation Committee's evaluation of financial and other performance factors for the fiscal year.
 The bonus amount may be zero, if actual performance is below the specified threshold level (including the Section 162(m) test), or less than the calculated amounts if the Compensation Committee otherwise decides to reduce the bonus.
-As addressed in the discussion of 2014 Compensation Decisions in the Compensation Discussion and Analysis, the employment agreements of each executive officer require that the target used to calculate the bonus opportunity (but not the actual bonus awarded) be at least the amount specified in each agreement.
+As addressed in the discussion of 2015 Compensation Decisions in the Compensation Discussion and Analysis, the employment agreements of each executive officer require that the target used to calculate the bonus opportunity (but not the actual bonus awarded) be at least the amount specified in each agreement.
 This column shows the range of potential bonus payments for each named executive officer from the threshold to the maximum based on the target range set at the beginning of the fiscal year.
-The actual bonus amounts received for fiscal 2014 are set forth in the "Non-Equity Incentive Plan Compensation" column of the Summary Compensation Table.
+The actual bonus amounts received for fiscal 2015 are set forth in the "Non-Equity Incentive Plan Compensation" column of the Summary Compensation Table.